 Washington is famous for its gorgeous and abundant waterways, from the Salish Sea to the Nisqually River, but many communities lack open public beaches and waterfronts where everyone can enjoy picnicking, swimming, paddling, boating, and angling.
 Water Access projects fund public shoreline access, boat launches, and fishing docks to create more opportunities for water recreation.

-The Department of Natural Resources, along with King County and North Bend, will use this grant to develop and improve two key locations for launching a boat and build one key take-out location for a popular half-day kayaking and rafting run on the Middle Fork Snoqualmie River.
-The department will develop launching locations at Granite Flats and Mine Creek, halfway up the Middle Fork Valley.
-New trails will be built there to provide additional river access points and to expand opportunities for walking, swimming, fishing, and picnicking along the river.
-The department will develop a take-out spot at Tanner Landing in North Bend by building a parking lot and access to the river.
-The department also will build a park, the Dahlgren Family Park, to provide access to Tanner Landing from North Bend Way, as well as picnic facilities and natural play areas.
-This grant will fund the first phase of a larger project to develop public access to the Snoqualmie River.
-The Department of Natural Resources will contribute more than $1 million in a local grant.
+The Department of Natural Resources, King County, and the City of North Bend will develop and improve two key put-in locations and construct one key take-out location for a popular half-day kayaking and rafting run on the Middle Fork Snoqualmie River: putting in at Granite Flats and Mine Creek halfway up the Middle Fork Valley and taking out at Tanner Landing in North Bend.
+New trails will be constructed at Granite Flats/Champion Beach and Mine Creek to provide additional river access points and to expand opportunities for walking, swimming, fishing, and picnicking along the river.
+A new kayak/rafting facility will be constructed at Tanner Landing Park with parking for cars and trailers and access to the river.
+A new park, Dahlgren Family Park, will be constructed to provide access to Tanner Landing from North Bend Way as well as picnic facilities and natural play areas.
+The primary recreation opportunity provided by this project will be safe and sustainable use of non-motorized water access and day use facilities.